Pillar Wealth Management LLC logo

 There is an old saying, “shirtsleeves to shirtsleeves in three genera- tions,” which means that the older generation started out doing manual labor, worked hard, and amassed wealth—and by the time their great-grandchildren are in charge, the family is back where they started, with the wealth all gone.
 Some version of this saying has long been known in many cultures around the world, attesting to the fact that it captures something essential about human nature.
 One generation rises from the fields or from the factories and finds success that was unprecedented in the family.
 The next generation lives well, but learns little and ultimately

-Money, Meaning, and FaMily
+Money, Meaning, and Family

 loses its grip on that wealth—and the third generation finds itself back where the family began.
 The old saying has proved itself true innumerable times.